UniqueNetwork/unique_docs/docs/tutorials/work-with-accounts.md

 }
 ```

-From all this we need address and meta.name.
-Let’s wrap getting the account in a function that will convert the keyringAddresses array into a Map<address, Account> for ease of use in the future:
+From all this we need `address` and `meta.name`.
+Let’s wrap getting the account in a function that will convert the keyringAddresses array into a `Map<address, Account>` for ease of use in the future:

 ```typescript
 function getLocalAccounts(askPassphraseCallback: AskPassphraseCallback) {